BCTU Privacy Notice

 - very occasionally, for example in the case of an emergency, to protect your vital interests when you are physically or legally incapable of giving consent.

 Who will your personal data be shared with?

-Participants are also advised in the Patient Information Sheet that by taking part in one of our trials that they are agreeing to allow research staff at their hospital and from the CTU to look at their research and medical records; and that it may also be necessary to allow authorised personnel from the sponsor, NHS, regulatory bodies, and occasionally the company to have access to these records.
+Participants are also advised in the Participant Information Sheet that by taking part in one of our trials that they are agreeing to allow research staff at their hospital or GP practice and from the BCTU to look at their research and medical records; and that it may also be necessary to allow authorised personnel from the sponsor, NHS, regulatory bodies, and occasionally the company to have access to these records.
 This is to ensure that the trial is being conducted to the highest possible standards.